 A. The rise of home delivery services

-B. The democratization of working from home and studying from home policies
+B. The democratization of working from home

-The negative impact on commercial real estate
+The negative impact on urban real estate